 (Summer Session) payable by all summer session students.
-Payment of this fee aids in the support of activities of the summer students.
+Payment of this fee aids in the support of the activities of the summer students.

-Student Building Fee, payable by all students in all sessions, makes available the facilities of the student building.
+STUDENT BUILDING FEE, payable by all students in all sessions, makes available the facilities of the student building.

-Laboratory and Breakage Deposits are charged in some courses to cover the materials used.
+LABORATORY FEES AND BREAKAGE DEPOSITS are charged in some courses to cover the materials used.
+See listings on pages 32 and 33.